Ajatt-Tools/mergenotes/README.md

 1) **Merge** or **duplicate** selected notes.
 2) Change settings before merging.
-   To open quick settings, click "Edit" > "Merge Fields Settings" in the Anki Browser.
+   To open quick settings, click "Edit" > "Merge Notes Settings" in the Anki Browser.
 3) Ability to specify a field separator.
    You can decide what string is inserted as a separator between the merged fields.
 4) Merge tags of selected cards.